If you’ve suffered a finger amputation due to somebody else’s negligence you may be eligible to make a finger amputation compensation claim.

 - Amputation of the ring finger and little fingers, around £20,480.

-These compensation amounts although advised by the Judicial College should be used as a guide only as each claim is unique and therefore compensation may be higher or lower.
-For example, depending on a claimants job, a missing finger could affect their earning ability (which would be considered when calculating compensation) more or less than another.
+These compensation payout amounts for finger amputation injuries although advised by the Judicial College should be used as a guide only as each claim is unique and therefore compensation may be higher or lower.
+For example, depending on a claimants job, a missing finger could affect their earning ability (which would be considered when calculating compensation payouts) more or less than another.

 For thumb injury claims and compensation amounts please refer to the page here.

 How To Start A Finger Amputation Compensation Claim

 In our opinion, the single best way to get started with a finger amputation compensation claim is by getting the help of a personal injury solicitor.
 Successfully claiming compensation is not as straightforward as some may think.
 Even if you feel you have a strong case, chances are you won’t claim for the full amount of compensation due to you for your injuries without expert knowledge of the claims process.
 Having a personal injury solicitor can increase your odds of filing a successful claim and also winning the maximum settlement possible.

 If you’re worried about how much it will cost you to use a personal injury solicitor to process your claim, you needn’t be.
 You can get the expert legal representation without incurring any out-of-pocket expenses by the way of a No Win No Fee agreement.